Any page can be presented as a modal dialog by adding the

 <a href="foo.html" data-rel="dialog">Open dialog</a>

-Since the dialog is a standard "page", it will open with the standard slide transition that's applied to all pages.
-And like all pages, you can specify any page transition you want on the dialog by adding the
+By default, the dialog will open with a 'pop' transition.
+Like all pages, you can specify any page transition you want on the dialog by adding the

 data-transition attribute to the link.
 To make it feel more dialog-like, we recommend specifying a transition of "pop", "slideup" or "flip".